7 Vital Things to Teach our Kids about Jobs and Social Media

 Potential managers will Google you, to see what they might find out.

-In other words, it’s important, no matter your age, to manage your “personal brand” (as it is sometimes called) because of how it might affect your future employment options.
+It’s important, no matter your age, to manage your “personal brand” (as they sometimes call it) because of how it might affect your future employment options.

 This wasn’t too much of an issue for my kids, given that they are all considerably more mature than their father and I (~smile~).
 Seriously, they’re the adults in our house.
 However, she was a little creeped out that someone did some recon on her for this potential job.